jrj02/Software-Engineering-Group-Project/Readme.txt

 Make sure to have the run_detector.py file in your computer

-With this, just inlcude this line into the mambaforge prompt:
+With this, to run the run_detector.py file, just inlcude this line into the mambaforge prompt:
 ------------------------------------------------------------------------------------------------
 python detection\run_detector.py MDV5A --image_file "some_image_file.jpg" --threshold 0.1
 ------------------------------------------------------------------------------------------------